I

 Irish Wolfhound (Canis familiaris) - irish wolfhound puppy

 There are a few things you’ll want to keep in mind if you are thinking about adopting a puppy.
-First, remember that these dogs are very large dogs, so that small puppy you bring home will be growing very quickly.
+First, remember that these dogs are very large dogs, so the small puppy you bring home will be growing very quickly.
 They are slow to mature, so be prepared to deal with puppy behaviors, from a large dog, for quite some time.

 You’ll definitely want to be prepared to sign your puppy up for a training class.
 If they aren’t well-trained, they can cause a lot of damage simply due to their large size, even if they aren’t trying to get into trouble.